RiyaMRoy04/watson-dashbot-sample/DASHBOT.md

 2. Create a new Bot by clicking "Add a Bot, Skill, or Action".

-3. For Platform select Generic (for NodeJS app running locally) or Slack.
+3. For Platform select Universal (for NodeJS app running locally) or Slack.
 Give you bot a name, and optionally select a category, add a URL (if deploying it), and an Image URL if that's interesting to you.
 Click "Save Bot".

 4. Your bot should now be listed in the dashboard.
 Click "Edit" to find your API key.
 Click the arrow key to see the reports dashboard.

 ## Add code to feed bot

-I did this for you, but checkout [app.js](./app.js).

 ![alt text][post]